 The printer’s compact printhead incorporates two new, speed-enhancing components: a screw mechanism and a laser.
 The screw mechanism feeds polymer material through a nozzle at high force.
 On the other hand, the laser rapidly heats and melts the material, enabling it to flow faster through the nozzle.

-The group exhibited its new outline by printing different definite, handheld 3-D objects, including small eyeglasses frames, a bevel gear, and a smaller than normal copy of the MIT dome.
-All are developed within few minutes.
+The group exhibited its new outline by printing different definite, handheld 3-D objects, including small eyeglass frames, a bevel gear, and a smaller-than-normal copy of the MIT dome.
+All are developed within a few minutes.

 Anastasios John Hart, associate professor of mechanical engineering at MIT, said, “The new printer demonstrates the potential for 3-D printing to become a more viable production technique.”

 “If I can get a prototype part, maybe a bracket or a gear, in five to 10 minutes rather than an hour, or a bigger part over my lunch break rather than the next day, I can engineer, build, and test faster.”